 Now, although amlodipine is usually taken once a day, based on the BP measurement data, we decided to try splitting the dose into a half-tablet, twice a day.

 To everyone’s gratification (well, maybe not Mr. A’s since he tends to forget he’s on BP medication), the strategy worked: Mr. A’s standing BP in the morning got much better, and his BPs in the afternoon remained ok.

 Best of all, he seemed to feel a little steadier and energetic, and his caregivers noticed that he seemed a little more willing to get up out of his armchair and get around the house with his walker.

 Being able to check an older person’s blood pressure at home can be really helpful.
-Low standing BP is a common problem in seniors, and can potentially cause a fall.
+Low standing BP is a common problem in aging adults, and can potentially cause a fall.

 I generally recommend families get a home BP monitor if possible, and learn to use it.
 It’s especially helpful to check BP at home in the 3-7 days after doctors change any medications for BP or heart problems.

-Otherwise, how often to check home BP really depends on the senior, the family, and the medical situation.
+Otherwise, how often to check home BP really depends on the older adult, the family, and the medical situation.
 It’s not necessarily helpful to check every day no matter what; for older adults who feel well and haven’t had any medication changes, every 2-4 weeks is probably fine.

 For more on checking blood pressure at home, see my related article here: Choosing & Using a Home Blood Pressure Monitor, & What to Ask the Doctor.